 When someone is giving you investing advice, it is important that you trust them.
 Many factors can help you determine whether or not the individual advisor or firm is trustworthy.

-- Regulatory registration: Ask whether the investment firm or individual advisor is registered with the Securities Exchange Commission (SEC), Financial Industry Regulatory Authority (FINRA), the Community Futures Trading Commission (CFTC) or the regulatory agency in your state.
+- Regulatory registration: Ask whether the investment firm or individual advisor is registered with the Securities Exchange Commission (SEC), Financial Industry Regulatory Authority (FINRA), the Commodity Futures Trading Commission (CFTC) or the regulatory agency in your state.
 You can check their registration on the SEC, CFTC or FINRA websites.
 Visit the North American Securities Administrators Association website to find the state organization where an advisor would need to register.

 - Fiduciary or suitability standards: Ask whether your advisor will be bound by fiduciary or suitability standards.
 Legally, registered investment advisors must either meet fiduciary or suitability standards.
 Under fiduciary standards, the advisor must advise you to make investments in your overall best interest, while suitability standards only require an advisor to recommend products that are suitable for your current financial portfolio.
 Following suitability standards, advisors might recommend products that will earn them more money, even if a different product might be best for you.

 - SIPC member: If you’re investing in the stock market, choose a firm or agent that is a member of the Securities Investment Protection Corporation (SIPC).
 The SIPC insures that consumer assets, up to $500,000, will be protected if the firm goes out of business and investor assets are missing.
 Note that the SIPC does not protect investors from losses due to market changes.